 What Is the Hardest Push-Up?

-In elementary school gym class, physical fitness tests meant strength challenges, like push-ups and pull-ups.
-And push-ups have always been a standard by which many kids — and adults — have tested their strength.
+In elementary school gym class, physical fitness tests meant calisthenics and strength challenges, like push-ups, pull-ups and squats.
+The number of repetitions of a traditional push-up has always been a standard by which many beginners and kids — and adults — have tested their upper body strength.

-There are certain push-up variations that will challenge even the most seasoned of weight lifters.
+There are certain push-up variations besides the normal push-up that will challenge even the most seasoned of weight lifters and strength training gurus.
 What are they?
 Here are our top four.
-Are you strong enough to complete a set of 10 of each of these?
+Are you strong enough to complete a set of 10 of each of these with a full range of motion?

 Jack LaLanne, known as the godfather of fitness, can be credited with creating one of the hardest push-up variations on Earth.
 Sometimes referred to as the LaLanne Fingertip Push-Up, this push-up variation is most commonly called the Superman Push-Up.

-HOW TO DO IT: Lie flat on the ground, extending your arms and legs as far as you can.
-Begin the push-up by pressing your fingertips and toes into the ground.
-Then push through your fingertips, only using your toes to keep you grounded, and bring your body off the ground.
+- Then push through your fingertips, only using your toes to keep you grounded, and bring your body off the ground

-This push-up variation requires not only great chest strength, but a strong core, powerful shoulders and muscular arms to push your entire body weight off the ground.
+This push-up variation requires not only great chest muscle strength, but relies heavily on muscle groups like your core, deltoids and triceps to push your entire body weight off the ground with no equipment or

 One-arm push-ups are still challenging even for seasoned weight lifters.